git-keeper/CCSC-MW-2018/README.md

 ### CCSC 2018 Midwest Conference

-## Part 0: Introduction

-### Ben Coleman and Nathan Sommer

 This document contains instructions for the Git-keeper tutorial session at the CCSC 2018 Midwest Conference.
 The other files in the  repository are example assignments (used in the later parts of the tutorial session).

+## Part 0: Introduction

+### Authors

+* Ben Coleman (<mailto:colemanb@moravian.edu>) Moravian College
+* Nathan Sommer (<mailto:nsommer@wooster.edu>) The College of Wooster

 ### Participant Accounts